kemapak/css-fundamentals/README.md

 This repository contains training classes for CSS fundamentals (CSS 3).

-The software engineer can through the examples to understand the concepts as well as the new features of JavaScript.
+The software engineer can through the examples to understand the concepts as well as the new features of CSS.

 Each section has a README file for more details about that specific topic of the language.